-- Possession of a valid_California Driver's License. - > Possession of valid American Red Cross First Aid and CPR certification. - Possession of a P.O.S.T.
-Basic Certificate for appointment as a peace officer, as per Penal Code 830.32 and Education Code 72330.
+- > Possession of, or ability to obtain, a valid California Driver's License by time of appointment. - > Possession of American Red Cross First Aid and CPR certification. - Complete and pass an Automatic External Defibrillator course. - Possession of a P.O.S.T.
+Basic Certificate for appointment as a peace officer, as per Penal Code 830.32 and Education Code 72330. - > Possession of P.O.S.T.
+Intermediate Certificate preferred.